MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Pipelines.md

 minor difference has significant consequences.

-When executing a pipeline, PowerShell automatically enumerates any type that implements the `IEnumerable` interface and sends the members through the pipeline one at a time.
-The exception is `[hashtable]`, which requires a call to the `GetEnumerator()` method.
+When executing a pipeline, PowerShell automatically enumerates any type that implements the `IEnumerable` interface or its generic counterpart.
+Enumerated items are sent through the pipeline one at a time.
+PowerShell also enumerates [System.Data.DataTable][08] types through the `Rows` property.

+There are a few exceptions to automatic enumeration.

+- You must call the `GetEnumerator()` method for hash tables, types that implement the `IDictionary` interface or its generic counterpart, and **System.Xml.XmlNode** types.
+- The **System.String** class implements `IEnumerable`, however PowerShell doesn't enumerate string objects.

 In the following examples, an array and a hashtable are piped to the `Measure-Object` cmdlet to count the number of objects received from the pipeline.
 The array has multiple members, and the hashtable has multiple key-value pairs.
 Only the array is enumerated one at a time.

 ```powershell
 @(1,2,3) | Measure-Object